Your body goes through a lot of changes during pregnancy. After giving birth the changes continue.

-Here are a few things that can be helpful to know about Lochia: The bleeding typically lasts four to six weeks after the birth of your baby.
+Here are a few things that can be helpful to know about Lochia: The bleeding typically lasts two to six weeks after the birth of your baby.
 It contains: blood, pieces of the uterine lining, secretions and white blood cells.

-Your healing is happening when you see that the bleeding slows down and then tapers off within a few weeks after giving birth vaginally or by Cesarean birth.
+You are looking to see that the bleeding slows down and then tapers off within a few weeks after giving birth vaginally or by Cesarean birth.

-In the first 6 weeks/40 days, postpartum you experience many new things, support your body and emotional changes.
+In the first 4-6 weeks 28/40 days, postpartum you experience many new things, support your body and emotional changes.
 By giving yourself plenty of time to rest as much as possible and to be absorbed in taking care of yourself and your baby.
 See that the daily meal prep and house work are taken care of by someone else.

-Mabey this feels like something you will figure out once you get there.
+Maybe this feels like something you will figure out once you get there.
 But trust me.
 This is not something you want to overlook!